Handbook

 Serviceably sound.

 Horses must be able to perform the intended task with minimal signs of lameness or stress.
-Must not show clear evidence of lameness.

 General Showing Criteria